elite-polito/elite-polito.github.io/news/2023-04-20-chi/index.md

 image_alt: CHI 2023 Logo
 ---

-# Partecipation at ACM CHI 2023
+# Participation at ACM CHI 2023

 We are happy to announce that we have one full paper and a Late-Breaking Work (LBW) accepted at [ACM CHI 2023](https://chi2023.acm.org), the premier international conference of Human-Computer Interaction.
 CHI 2023 will be held next week (April 23-28) in Hamburg (Germany) and online.